Effective for instructions in progress on, and new

 Responsibility for fees

-4.1 Where no solicitor has referred the client to me the client is responsible directly for the payment of my fees.
-Otherwise, the instructing solicitor is responsible for my fees and other costs unless alternative arrangements are made for the client to pay those fees and costs directly and on account of the solicitor.
-Even if such alternative arrangements are made, the instructing solicitor accepts a responsibility to pursue by all reasonable means payment of my fees and costs by the client, if they are not paid directly and in accordance with these terms.
+4.1 Where no solicitor has referred the client to me, the client is responsible directly for the payment of my fees by way of contractual retainer.
+Otherwise, the instructing solicitor is responsible for my fees and other costs unless alternative arrangements are made for the client to pay those fees and costs directly, and on account of the solicitor.
+Even if such alternative arrangements are made on a solicitor instruction, the instructing solicitor accepts a responsibility to pursue by all reasonable means payment of my fees and costs by the client, if they are not paid directly and in accordance with these terms.

 “Headline” hourly rates